>TOPICS

 Field of unresolved contradictions

-Cosmopolitanism is not […] a privileged attitude, but rather a field of unresolved contradictions: between particularistic ties and universalistic aspirations, between the diversity of human laws and the ideal of a rational order common to all human cities; and between the belief in the unity of humanity and the healthy agonisms and antagonisms that stem from the human diversity.3
+Cosmopolitanism is not […] a privileged attitude, but rather a field of unresolved contradictions: between particularistic ties and universalistic aspirations, between the diversity of human laws and the ideal of a rational order common to all human cities; and between the belief in the unity of humanity and the healthy agonisms and antagonisms that stem from the human diversity.
+3

 Professing cosmopolitans sometimes go so far in their disidentification with their community, that they even ban their nearest relatives.
 Jean Jacques Rousseau, the great philosopher of the French Revolution, wrote treatises on education but sent all his children to an orphanage.
-Edmund Burke wrote about him: ‘He loved humanity but hated his own blood‘.
+Edmund Burke wrote about him: He loved humanity but hated his blood.

 Assimilation?

 However, despite the openness that is vital to the cosmopolitan stance, it should not be confused with assimilation at any cost.
 Indeed, there is a difference between the over-adaptation that arises from the fear of being noticed as a stranger and the cosmopolitan openness to new ways of living.
-Cosmopolitans can therefore at the same time value their culture of origin and show an open attitude towards other cultures.
-Therefore cosmopolitans who live abroad do not see any contradiction in practicing rituals of their own tradition, while in other areas they naturally adopt the way of life of their new home country.
+Cosmopolitans can therefore at the same time value their culture of origin and show an open attitude toward other cultures.
+Therefore, cosmopolitans who live abroad do not see any contradiction in practicing rituals of their tradition, while in other areas they naturally adopt the way of life of their new home country.

 The often painful state of being caught between two stools can, over the years, liberate cosmopolitan emigrants from the restrictions imposed by their culture of origin.
-In addition, through the cultural fusion that takes place in their worldview, people living abroad can possibly find creative and unique interpretations of both cultures.
+In addition, through the cultural fusion that takes place in their worldview, people living abroad can find creative and unique interpretations of both cultures.

 Ambivalence

 A corrective to forms of accelerated nationalist sentiment is precisely ambivalence.
-The ‘tearing’ at the social bond that follows from a mindful self-distancing from its exhilaration and hostilities – and from the restrictively nationalist framework.
+The tearing at the social bond that follows from a mindful self-distancing from its exhilaration and hostilities – and the restrictively nationalist framework.
 One might, at the same time, love a country and dissent from its nationalist fervor; that would activate ambivalence in the service of a critical reflection on a possibility of war and a refusal to partake in its excitations.4

 In conclusion, the cosmopolitan attitude moves between the extremes of voluntary withdrawal and forced assimilation.
-Accordingly, it creates an opening for both sides: the ‘host’ and the ‘stranger’, the old and the new citizen.
+Accordingly, it creates an opening for both sides: the ‚host‘ and the stranger, the old and the new citizen.

 At home in a foreign language?

 When we have to express ourselves in a foreign language, we may feel insecure.
-But in this uncertainty, we can also uncover the ‘taken for granted’ of those, who feel at home in their language.
-When Heidegger remarked that humans are characterized by the fact that they are ‘at home in language‘, was he also thinking of those who have to find a new ‘home’?
+But in this uncertainty, we can also uncover the taken-for-granted of those, who feel at home in their language.
+When Heidegger remarked that humans are characterized by the fact that they are at home in language, was he also thinking of those who have to find a new home?
 Or of those who do not feel at home in the language, in which they want to make themselves understood?

 The responsibility of each individual

-It would actually be the responsibility of the politicians in each country to promote this open, cosmopolitan attitude, not to prevent it.
-When new citizens feel that all doors are closed to them by a xenophobic atmosphere, it becomes very difficult if not impossible for them to get involved in their own way.
+It would be the responsibility of the politicians in each country to promote this open, cosmopolitan attitude, not to prevent it.
+When new citizens feel that all doors are closed to them by a xenophobic atmosphere, it becomes very difficult if not impossible for them to get involved in their way.

 However, representative democratic politics is mainly about votes.
 It seems easier to get voters‘ attention by appealing to their fear and egoism.
 It is, therefore, all the more important to recognize that it is everyone’s responsibility to avoid parallel societies.
 Therefore it is more important than ever to cultivate a cosmopolitan attitude of hospitality.
 A stance that is not guided by hasty judgments and populist constructions of the enemy.